 What is Bladder Prolapse?

-A bladder prolapse (also known as cystocele) happens when the front wall of the vagina weakens, causing the bladder to descend or bulge into the vaginal canal.
-It happens when the pelvic floor muscles and ligaments that support the bladder become stretched or weakened, leading to the bladder's downward displacement.
+A bladder prolapse (also known as cystocele) happens when the front wall of the vagina increases in laxity, allowing the bladder to descend.
+It happens when the ligaments that support the bladder become stretched, leading to the bladder's downward displacement.
 Common names for bladder prolapse that you might hear are:

 - Fallen bladder